kurokobo/psdify/Docs/docs/cmdlets/Invoke-DifyRestMethod.md

 ### -Session

 Specifies a web request session to use for the HTTP request.
+This has the priority over the SessionOrToken parameter.

 ```yaml
 Type: WebRequestSession